gerph/riscos-presenter/rougol/speaker-notes.md

 If, on the other hand, you load the Classic MBufManager and Internet modules, the 'EtherPyromaniac' module becomes useful - this provides a DCI4 driver which can be configured into a virtual network.

 This virtual network is actually just a set of frames transmitted as JSON over a TCP connection.
-On the other end of the connection could be another Pyromaniac, or a ‘virtual switch’ which connects many Pyromaniac instances, or connects to a tap which talks to a real interface.
+On the other end of the connection could be another Pyromaniac, or a ‘virtual hub` which connects many Pyromaniac instances, or connects to a tap which talks to a real interface.

 EasySockets is also supported, although it actually bypasses the Internet module entirely, and just uses the host network system.
 As a result, I connected to IRC servers quite early on in the development using the test programs, and without realising it, I had connected through IPv6.
 That would almost certainly have been the first use of RISC OS with IPv6.